-The section commences at the Lake Road junction with the Ngaruawahia section in the north.
+It commences at the Lake Road junction with the Ngaruawahia section in the north.
 It then runs south, to the east of Hamilton, connecting to the existing Tamahere interchange deviation just south of Hillcrest.
-The Tamahere interchange provides a link to the Cambridge section of the expressway, which will open to traffic in December.
+The Tamahere interchange provides a link to the Cambridge section of the expressway.

-Within the alliance, Higgins is responsible for delivering around 25% of the project scope.
-The team will provide specialist technical and contractor input; construct the pavement and surfacing for the 21.8km section, plus approximately 6km of local road upgrades/new construction; undertake all traffic management and oversee all traffic services and utilities works.
+Within the alliance, Higgins was responsible for delivering around 25% of the project scope.
+The team provided specialist technical and contractor input; construction of the pavement and surfacing for the 21.8km section, plus approximately 6km of local road upgrades/new construction; undertake all traffic management and oversee all traffic services and utilities works.